mpatfield/homebridge-easy-mqtt/README.md

 `cmnd/garagerelay/POWER|return (storage.doorPosition===value)?undefined : 'ON'`

+Note that `storage` is shared across all topics for a particular MQTT instance, so take care to use unique keys.

 ### Both JSONPath + Transformer

 You can also combine JSONPath and Transformer notation into a single entity